LLMs and Speech: Integration vs. Combination: Introduction Related Work

-Delayed fusion \cite{hori2025delayedfusion} allows for efficient single-pass combination of AM and LLM scores and aleviates the problem of label unit mismatch.
+Delayed fusion \cite{hori2025delayedfusion} allows for efficient single-pass combination of AM and LLM scores and alleviates the problem of label unit mismatch.
 Transducer-LLaMA \cite{denqi2025transducerllama} is a transducer-based ASR system which uses a pre-trained LLM as the prediction network.
-The most common approach, commonly referred to as \textit{speech LLM}, is to train an LLM to also accept acoustic information from an audio encoder as input.
+The most common approach, commonly referred to as \textit{speech LLM} (SLLM), is to train an LLM to also accept acoustic information from an audio encoder as input.
 While earlier works discretized the encoder output and extended the LLM vocabulary to include audio tokens \cite{rubenstein2023audiopalm,zhang2023speechgpt}, current approaches directly use the continuous encoder output.
 Different interfaces between encoder and LLM have been proposed.
 Most works \cite{tang2024salmonn,bai2024seedasr,xu2025fireredasr,abouelenin2025phi4mini,saon2025granite-speech,shi2026qwen3asr} prepend the encoder output to the LLM input and use self-attention to attend over the combined sequence.
 The self-attention on the prefix part can be causal or bidirectional \cite{gupta2024decoder-only}, commonly referred to as causal decoder-only and prefix LLM \cite{wang20222prefix-lm}, respectively.
-Here, we refer to both as prefix LLMs (PLLM), since the term decoder-only might be misleading given that we use a non-trivial encoder.
+Here, we refer to both as prefix LLMs (PLLM) or, more generally, as prefix LMs (PLM), since the term decoder-only might be misleading given that we use a non-trivial encoder.
 Prefix LMs can use interleaved audio-text inputs to enable streaming \cite{jia2025chunkedllm}. \cite{kong2024audio-flamingo,yu2023llm-cross-att} add gated cross-attention layers to the LLM decoder, effectively turning it into an attention-based encoder-decoder (AED) model.
-Typically, pre-trained text LLM are fine-tuned to include multiple modalities.
-However, more recently, \cite{geminiteam2025gemini,xu2025qwen3omni} trained multi-modal LLMs from scratch by including text, audio, image, and video data in the pre-training data.